Ariel Evan Mayse

 Editor’s note: This article, presented in four parts, is a revised version of a paper presented at the Orthodox Forum convened March 15-16, 2015.
 It will appear in the forthcoming volume, Contemporary Uses and Forms of Hasidut, ed.
 Shlomo Zuckier (Urim, 2019), as part of the Orthodox Forum series.
 It is intended to spark a conversation about the origins of neo-Hasidism and to consider its contemporary relevance.
 After some preliminary notes, the first three installations are devoted to exploring in brief the works of foundational neo-Hasidic writers, thinkers, and leaders.
 This intellectual genealogy paves the way for the fourth part of the series, considering the impact of neo-Hasidism, and particularly its liberal forms, upon Orthodox Jewish life and examines how such liberal neo-Hasidism may continue to influence Orthodox religious thought.

-See the first installment of this series here.
+See the first, third, and fourth installments of this series here, here, and here.

 Rabbi Abraham Joshua Heschel